datasektionen/bawang-content/en/industry/d-dagen/body.md

 Company representatives will receive breakfast, lunch, dinner and fika during the day.

-For prices and more information please visist: [ddagen.se](https://ddagen.se).
+For prices and more information please visit: [ddagen.se](https://ddagen.se).